-The original clay figure is placed within a wooden frame and molten sulfur poured in to make a mold of the doll.
+The clay figure is placed in a wooden frame and molten sulfur is poured into the frame to make a mold of the doll.
 This mold is called kama.
-A mold of the front half and back half of the doll, known as a kama.
+A mold of the front half and back half of the doll are made.

-Oil is applied to both the front and back kama, and then they are partially filled with toso, a kneaded mix of paulownia wood saw dust and wheat starch glue.
-At the core of the torso, paper is also stuffed as reinforcement to prevent any loss of shape.
-The front and back molded pieces are put together to form one piece, any burrs are scraped, and the piece is removed from the kama.
-After thorough drying, any cracks, dents or flaws are worked out by applying toso, often with a bamboo spatula, and any roughness is filed smooth to complete the torso base.
+Oil is applied to both halves of the mold, and then they are each filled with toso, a modeling material made of paulownia sawdust mixed with wheat starch paste.
+At the core of the torso, paper is stuffed as reinforcement to prevent any loss of shape.
+The pieces of the mold are put together to form one piece, any burrs are scraped, and the piece is removed from the mold.
+After thorough drying, any cracks, dents or flaws are fixed by applying toso with a bamboo spatula, and any roughness is filed smooth to complete the torso base.

-After the gofun has dried, grooves are carefully cut by chisel ready to tuck in the costume fabric; this work will greatly affect the finish of the doll, and it is important for grooves to be of a uniform width and depth.
+After the gofun has dried, grooves where the costume fabrics are to be tucked in, are carefully carved with a chisel.
+As this work will greatly affect the finish of the doll, it is important for grooves to be of a uniform width and depth.

-For the head, toso, gypsum, or bisque baked clay is used.
-When making with toso, the mold for the head also has a front and back, and a finer grade of toso is used and pressed into the two halves.
+For the head, toso, plaster, or bisque baked clay is used.
+When making with toso, the mold for the head also has a front and back, and toso, finer than that used for the body, is used and pressed into the two halves.
 In the same way as with the torso, a central hollow core is left.
-After fully drying, the head is filed smooth, and an undercoating of gofun applied.
+After fully drying, the head is filed smooth, and an undercoating of gofun is applied.

-After the undercoating has dried, special gofun is applied to form the nose and mouth and left to dry; shaving with a small marking knife is carried out and a second coat applied.
-The entire head is then covered by a thicker gofun and shaped.
-After drying, a damp cloth is used to wipe away any uneven gofun.
+After the undercoating has dried, special gofun is applied to form the nose and mouth and is left to dry.
+Adjustments are made by shaving with a small marking knife, and a second coat is applied.
+The entire head is then covered with a thicker gofun and shaped.
+After drying, a damp cloth is used to wipe away any excess gofun.
 Then, the raised nose and mouth are carefully scraped to create the delicate facial expression.
 Using a brush, an overcoating of clear gofun is meticulously and quickly applied.

 The eyes, lips, and other facial features are painted with fine-tipped brushes.
 Painting the face is said to be the most important work for doll-making, and by giving character to the doll, it greatly affects the finish.

-Grooves are cut at the part to fix hair.
+Grooves are cut in the head to attach hair.